truenas/documentation/content/SCALETutorials/Apps/UsingCatalogs.md

 {{< trueimage src="/images/SCALE/Apps/AppsAddCatalogScreen.png" alt="Apps Add Catalog Screen" id="Apps Add Catalog Screen" >}}

 Fill out the **Add Catalog** form.
-As an example, the data below to add the Truecharts catalog to SCALE.

-Enter the name in **Catalog Name**, for example, type *truecharts*.
+Enter the name in **Catalog Name**, for example, type *mycatalog*.

 Leave the **Force Create** checkbox clear.
 Selecting this option allows adding a catalog to the system even if some trains are unhealthy, so this option is not recommended.

 Select a valid git repository in **Repository**.
-For example, *https://github.com/truecharts/catalog* for TrueCharts.
+For example, *https://github.com/mycatalog/catalog*.

 Now select the train TrueNAS should use to retrieve available application information of the catalog.
-For example, select *stable* or *incubator* for the TrueCharts example.

 Finally, enter the git repository branch TrueNAS should use for the catalog in **Branch**.
-For example, for TrueCharts, enter *main*.

 Click **Save**.